 For limit-setting outside of catastrophic emotional meltdowns, a very important point is not only that it be done in the context of a good relationship, but that we must keep in mind the functional emotional developmental capacities.

-That is, we first want to have the child’s attention, then engagement before we can expect to have a back-and-forth interaction.
+That is, we want to have shared attention, engagement, and a back-and-forth interaction.
 Similarly, Dr. Neufeld talks about ‘collecting’ the child which means getting ‘the eyes, the nod, and the smile’ prior to trying to give any directions or expect the child to respond or pay attention to you.

 When our child is engaged with us, they will now be more attuned to our non-verbal communication that will act as cues to appropriate behaviour.
-If we are instead just barking out direction without the child’s attention, the child will not learn to use the emotional signalling and social cues so necessary to move along developmentally.
+If we are instead just barking out direction without the child’s attention, the child will not learn to use the emotional signalling necessary to move along developmentally.

 In Building Healthy Minds, Dr. Greenspan recognizes that children can be upset for many different reasons and we must tailor how we help based on these reasons.
 For instance, if a child is very tired, we help by settling the child down through co-regulation.
 Use whatever helps soothe your child rather than get caught up in the protest and upset.